 To become a doctoral candidate, students must submit a draft of the dissertation and present and defend it in front of the faculty members of the IGCGES.
 If necessary, an outside reader may be invited to the proposal defense under the consent of the faculty.
-Upon successful evaluation of the presentation and acceptance of the dissertation draft, the doctoral student will officially qualify as a doctoral candidate and will proceed to finalizing their research and writing up their dissertation.
+Upon successful evaluation of the dissertation draft, the doctoral student will officially qualify as a doctoral candidate and should proceed to finalize their research and write up their dissertation.
 Doctoral candidates are required to consult with their supervisor throughout the writing process of their dissertation.